muneeb21/Hospital-Api/README.md

 A design of an API for the doctors of a Hospital to keep details of testing, quarantine and well being of COVID-19 patients.

 Set up the project using command "npm init"
-Moreover you can also use postman for sending requests.
+Moreover, you can also use postman for sending requests.

 Theme of the api is as follows:-